Fullmeals.

 Step 9: Combine Dal and Final Flavorings

 After , remove the lid.
 Pour the prepared smooth dal into the pot with the vegetables.
 Mix everything well.
 Bring the Sambar to a boil.
 Add 2 tablespoons of tamarind water and 1 tablespoon of jaggery.
 Mix well until the jaggery dissolves.
-Cover again and simmer on low-medium flame for to allow all the flavors to meld.
+Cover again and on low-medium flame for to allow all the flavors to meld.
 Finally, garnish with chopped coriander and 1 teaspoon of ghee.
 Serve hot with idli or dosa.

 Pro Tips